nqyy/uiuc-course-god/README.md

 Usage and features
 ------------------
-``python run.py semester netid password CRN1 CRN2 ...``
+``python3 run.py semester netid password CRN1 CRN2 ...``

 Use semester in this format: YYYY-season.

-Example usage: ``python run.py 2021-fall abc123 abcdefg12345 11111 22222``
+Example usage: ``python3 run.py 2021-fall abc123 abcdefg12345 11111 22222``

 Multiple courses can be put in at the same time.

 Crosslist courses are supported.
+However, you'll need to edit the code to do this.

 Courses with lab/discussion section are not supported.

 Contributing
 ------------
-Need to be updated for each semester.
 If there is any outdated component, please make a pull request or contact the author.
 Contact me if you want to maintain this repo.